 Codabar Barcode Font, which does not require checksums to be calculated.

-- The symbology of the Code 11 barcode character
+- The symbology of the Code 11 barcode character set consists of symbols

-stop character.
+character.
 In the code11 barcode font, the parentheses are used for start and

 Code 11 Features

 Code 11 barcode fonts are scalable and should be printed at the correct font

 size to suit the application and scanner equipment.
 The Code 11 barcode font was

-designed to be printed at a minimum font size
+designed to be printed at a minimum font size of 12 points; however, it can

-it.
-Four versions of the Code 11 barcode font are provided to support different
+versions of the Code 11 barcode font are provided to support different

 height/width requirements.
 For more information, refer to the

 Code 11 Barcode Specifications.